-Position: Victor Brown Endowed Chair in Violin; Associate Professor, Violin
+Position: Victor Brown Endowed Chair in Violin; Professor, Violin

 Location: Armstrong Hall, Room 29